 The study presented in the Latest Opinion in Psychology in the October 2015 issue reveals that long-term stress results in consistently high cortisol levels as a steroid hormone.
 The body depends on hormones such as cortisol in short-term pressures (when the body is “fighter or fighter”); cortisol helps keep the immune system from reacting before the traumatic case (so your body can respond to the immediate stressor).
 However, when cortisol levels are consistently elevated, the immune system effectively prevents kickback and protects the body from the potentially threatening effects of germs, such as viruses and bacteria.

 Sleep definitely may not seem like an active phase, but while you’re not alive, there are a lot of vital things in your body—even if you don’t know this.
 For eg, when you are asleep, major infection control molecules are produced.

 Studies suggest that people who don’t sleep quality enough tend to get sick, like those who cause common cold, after exposure to viruses.
-It is important to know how much sleep you can get every night, and how to take when your sleep is failing, to give your immune system the best chance to battle the infection and illness.
+You must know your nght sleep, and how to take when your rest is failing, to give your immune system the best chance to battle the infection and illness.

 4. Physical activity

-Studies also also shown that doing mild to heavy activity for as little as 30 minutes a day can boost the immune system.
+Studies also showed that doing mild to heavy activity for as little as 30 minutes a day can boost the immune system.
 This means that it is vital to keep busy and to exercise regularly.

-Furthermore, exercise increases the release of endorphins (a group of hormones which relieve pain and produce pleasure) which makes it a great means of controlling stress.
+Furthermore, exercise increases the release of endorphins (a group of hormones that relieve pain and produce pleasure), making it an excellent means of controlling stress.
 Because stress has a detrimental effect on our immune system, it can also boost immune responsibilities by exercising.

 And while there is proof that the immune system can be suppressed with very long or vigorous fitness workouts, which can make you disease and infective within hours directly after your workout, proof of this issue is conflicting, according to the same Immunology Frontiers study.